d-morrison/IntroStatActivities/05-Exam1-Review.Rmd

 \newpage

-7. Use the Exam 1 Review `R` script file to find the appropriate summary statistic and graphical display of the data to assess the following research question: "Is there a difference in time to complete the puzzle cube for those that listened to classical and those that listened to heavy metal music?"
+7. Use the Exam 1 Review `R` script file to find the appropriate summary statistic and graphical display of the data to assess the following research question: "Do Islanders who listen to classical music take less time to complete the puzzle cube after listening to the music than for Islanders that listen to heavy metal music?"
+Use - classical - heavy metal as the order of subtraction.

 \rgi Explanatory Variable: